The Welfare State: First Year Writing Seminar (Spring 2021)

 The “welfare state” is a controversial term.
 Conservatives emphasize that markets can generate efficient economies without state intervention, but progressives worry this approach results in the inequitable distribution of wealth.
 Do welfare states constrain economic freedoms or protect social rights?
 Are contemporary social policies even financially sustainable in the current economy?
 To better understand these debates, this course examines the origins and development of social protection in the U.S. and Western Europe.
 We will study how politics shapes the way we debate welfare.

-Health Equity, Politics, and Policy: Undergraduate lecture (Fall 2021, co-taught with Jamila Michener)
+Health Equity, Politics, & Policy: Undergraduate lecture (Fall 2021, co-taught with Jamila Michener)

 COVID-19 did not affect everyone equally.
 In fact, the opposite is true: the pandemic exposed dramatic health inequities by race, class, gender, and other factors.
 Not only were some groups more likely to catch and die from the virus than others, these same groups disproportionately suffered from its economic and social fallout, too.
 In the wake of this devastation, this course examines health (in)equities and what we can do about them.
 We explore what health equity means and how politics, policy, and power shape it -- both over time and across countries.
 Students will investigate how a wide range of social determinants (in addition to public health and health care systems) configure differences in health status across demographic groups.
 Three key touchstones of the class will be (1) a series of “deep dives” into specific policy areas, such as housing and environmental health, maternal and child health, and mental health and well-being (2) a consistent emphasis on politics, markets, and power (3) substantive opportunities for students to actively engage in health equity efforts beyond the classroom.